 What is the difference between greek yogurt and regular yogurt?
 Greek yogurt is strained three times, so it contains less liquid and has a thicker consistency and stronger flavors compared to regular yogurt.
 Because of the concentration, it also packs more protein per serving.

-Instead of slathering my pesto salmon fillets with homemade basil pesto, I mixed it with Parmesan cheese and Greek yogurt for elevated texture and flavor.
-Some folks also enjoy adding a little melted butter or even lemon juice, but I find a simple salt and pepper with pesto is tasty enough.
+Some folks also enjoy adding a little melted butter or even lemon juice, but I find a simple salt and black pepper with pesto is tasty enough.

 If you aren’t sure how long to bake salmon, then I’ll give you a few tips: